madetech/blog/posts/tdd_rspec.md

 It's a bit mashed together.
 What are we actually testing?
 What if we want to reuse objects between tests?

 We actually have two subjects that we're testing here.
-The first is the class representing the Warehouse building, and that if we use a convienience method `power_off`, we want to ensure there's no power.

-Also, we want to test the Machines in the warehouse.
-If the machine's power switch is on, it's power state will be affected by the Warehouse.
+The `Warehouse` and the `Machine` objects within it.
+At this level of testing, these should really be broken out into their own test specs:

 ```
 describe Warehouse::Building do